nezhprodigy/quoteGenerator/README.md

 ## Usage

 To use the quote generator, open the `index.html` file in your browser.
 You will see a random quote and its author displayed on the web page.
-To get another quote, click on the `New Quote` button.
-To tweet the quote, click on the `Tweet` button.
+To get another quote, click on the `New Quote` button. .To like  a quote, click on the `heart` button .To tweet the quote, click on the `Tweet` button.

 ## License